315+ Telescopes Ranked

 Not Recommended Telescope

-The Celestron PowerSeeker 114EQ provides a tube for a good telescope – but isn’t one in itself, so stay far, far away from buying one new.
+The Celestron PowerSeeker 114EQ provides a tube for a good telescope but isn’t one in itself.
+So stay far, far away from buying one new.

 Lastly, the PowerSeekers come with a plastic 5×24 finderscope to aim the telescope.
 Not only does this finder have poor optics and a slide-tube focusing mechanism that is almost impossible to adjust correctly, but it doesn’t fit in the bracket well and basically doesn’t ever stay aligned with the telescope.
 You would be best off unscrewing the lenses from the finder and sighting through the empty tube.
 Seriously.

-The PowerSeeker EQ1 Mount
+The Shaky EQ1 Mount

 Should I buy a Used Celestron PowerSeeker 114EQ?